tschoof/blog/_posts/2013-09-24-on-touch-id.md

 No offense, but somebody's in need of a reality check here.

-Spending quite some time in university libraries, I see people leaving their laptops unattended, user accounts logged in and sure as hell with all their passwords readily available in Chrome.
+Spending quite some time in university libraries, I see people leaving their laptops unattended, user accounts logged in and sure as hell with all their passwords (pardon: the one password) readily available in Chrome's preferences.

 Considering that, I can't believe we're having a discussion about somebody going to the lengths of obtaining and forging your finger print.
-I can't remember where I‘ve read it, put as it was put recently: If you're facing that, you have way more to worry about than your phone's contents.
+I can't remember where I‘ve read it, but: If you're facing *that*, you have way more to worry about than your phone's contents.